upperlinecode/CS-and-the-City-Curriculum/data/segmenting.md

 Today we're going to explore a dataset of every Olympic athlete (Summer and Winter Games) since the 1896 Olympic Games in Athens.
 Make a copy of the [Olympic Athletes Dataset](https://docs.google.com/spreadsheets/d/1Q2iJtAOdec18Ufh_2lcvOLHSl37rDKOFfU5i4n1odqw/edit?usp=sharing), and begin by exploring the data.

-1. Make a prediction about the following:
+1. Make predictions about the following:
-- What country has won the most Olympic medals in history?
+- What countries won the most Olympic medals in 1986?
+- What percentage of Olympic athletes earn at least one medal?
 - In what year did the greatest number of athletes participate in the Olympics?
 - Which has more events: the Summer or the Winter Olympics?